WangWenhao0716/Awesome-Diffusion-Replication/README.md

 # Contact

-If we miss your awesome paper(s) on replication in diffusion models, please feel free to open an issue or contact Wenhao Wang (wangwenhao0716@gmail.com).
+If we miss your awesome paper(s) on replication in visual diffusion models, please feel free to open an issue or contact Wenhao Wang (wangwenhao0716@gmail.com).

 # Citation
 ```